Custom sessions and custom events

-- In order to see custom sessions and custom events, agents must be assigned specific permissions.
+- To see custom sessions and custom events, assign agents specific permissions.

-With Altocloud's RESTful Journey API, you can track a customer's experience with your organization across a variety of third-party products and systems by using custom sessions and custom events.
-A custom session represents a sequential set of related organization-specific events that occur in a third-party system, for a particular user within a given period of time.
-These events are called custom events.
+With Genesys Predictive Engagement's RESTful Journey API, you can use custom sessions and custom events to track a customer's experience with your organization across a variety of third-party products and systems.
+A custom session represents a sequential set of related organization-specific events that occur in a third-party system, for a particular user within a given period.
+These events are custom events.

-Use the Session Library to configure how we present this activity to agents.
+Use the Session Library to configure how to present this activity to agents.